arsema672/My-Greatest-Fear.md/README.md

 # My-Greatest-Fear.md
-My greatest fear in life is being stuck in room or area with a group of chimpanzees
+__My greatest fear in life is being stuck in room  with a group of chimpanzees__

 # Heading Number Two